maddymontaquila/Ignite2019-CreateBeautifulXFApps-Workshop/README.md

 ## Using a Collection View

-7. Now let's swap out the `ListView` for a more performant alternative - `CollectionView`, which is in preview in Xamarin.Forms 4.2. `CollectionView` automatically utilizes the virtualization capabilities of each native platform to make your lists appear faster.
+7. Now let's swap out the `ListView` for a more performant alternative - `CollectionView`, which is new in Xamarin.Forms 4.3. `CollectionView` automatically utilizes the virtualization capabilities of each native platform to make your lists appear faster.
 It also supports multiple columns of items, and a simpler API with no need for Cells.
 There are a few steps to change your `ListView` to a `CollectionView`:

     7 a.
 Stop debugging your app.
 We are going to change some C#, which can't be done during a debug session.